purescript/documentation/guides/Custom-Type-Errors.md

 ## The Warn type class

 There is a type class in `Prim` called `Warn` - which, like `Fail` is indexed by a `Symbol`.
-When the compiler solves a `Warn` constraint it will trivially solve the instance an print out the message as a `UserDefinedWarning`.
+When the compiler solves a `Warn` constraint it will trivially solve the instance and print out the message as a user defined warning.

 ### Deprecation example